 The section Phacocystis includes three species in Svalbard: Carex bigelowii, C. concolor (synonym: C. aquatilis ssp. stans) and C. subspathacea.
 Carex subspathacea differs from the two others in very short culms and leafy shoots being clearly longer than the culms, in much fewer flowers in each spike, in reddish leaves and culm, and in reddish brown scales and perigynia (at least in mature stage).
 Carex concolor differs from C. bigelowii in being much stouter in all parts, especially with much broader rhizomes, with a persistent sheath of leaves from previous years at the base of both leafy and flowering shoots, much broader leaves (3–5 mm), and all bracts much extending above the spikes.

-Grows in a mesic mire at its only known site in Svalbard
+Grows in a mesic mires at its two known sites in Svalbard

 The general range of Carex bigelowii ssp. arctisibirica reaches from Svalbard and arctic NE European Russia eastwards to Taimyr, but probably with transition to ssp. ensifolia (Turcz. ex Ledeb.) in Siberia.
 The connection of the Svalbard plant is rather obviously to the east.

-The origin of the Svalbard population is most probably as a relic from 8000–4000 BP, when the climate in Svalbard was 1–2°C warmer than today.
-The earliest herbarium vouchers from the site date from 1898, so its origin is not related to construction of the airstrip (and its affinity to NE Russian plants is incompatible with a recent introduction by Russian miners from W Russia or Ukraine).
-The lack of seed ripening under current climatic conditions suggests that the discontinuous local population is result of either several independent initial germination events (very unlikely) or fragmentation of a previously large clone; we strongly suspect the latter and that the absence of seed-set is due to genetic incompatibility.
+The origin of the Svalbard populations is most probably as a relic from 8000–4000 BP, when the climate in Svalbard was 1–2°C warmer than today.
+The earliest herbarium vouchers from the Hotellneset site date from 1898, so its origin is not related to construction of the airstrip (and its affinity to NE Russian plants is incompatible with a recent introduction by Russian miners from W Russia or Ukraine).
+The lack of seed ripening under current climatic conditions suggests that the discontinuous local populations are results of either several independent initial germination events or fragmentation of a previously large clone; we strongly suspect the latter and that the absence of seed-set is due to genetic incompatibility.
 Clones of C. bigelowii s. lat may become well over 3000 years old (Jónsdóttir et al. 2000).
-Fragmentation of large clones has been observed in other thermophilous relic plant species in Svalbard (Alsos et al. 2002; Alsos et al. 2007) and we find it likely that also C. bigelowii is a relict from the warm periods of the Holocene..
+Fragmentation of large clones has been observed in other thermophilous relic plant species in Svalbard (Alsos et al. 2002; Alsos et al. 2007) and we find it likely that also C. bigelowii is a relic from the warm periods of the Holocene.

 Alsos, I.G., Müller, E. & Eidesen, P.B.
 2013.
 Germinating seeds or bulbils in 87 of 113 tested Arctic species indicate potential for ex situ seed bank storage. – Polar Biology 36: 819–830.
 Doi 10.1007/s00300-013-1307-7.